floatrx/floatrx/README.md

 My name is Andrew Floatrx.

-I'm skilled and self-motivated frontend developer with 15 years of experience in the IT industry, specializing in TypeScript/JavaScript, React, Next.js, and UI/UX...
+I'm skilled frontend developer with 15 years of experience in the IT industry, specializing in TypeScript/JavaScript, React, Next.js, and UI/UX...

 ### About me